Comedy actors take spotlight in Sundance drama competition

 "Advantageous" questions society's notions of beauty, aging and relevance in a near-futuristic world, while "Z for Zachariah" uses a post-apocalyptic environment to discuss the primal elements of survival.

-In the eclectic U.S. documentary competition, with films ranging from Evel Knievel biopic "Being Evel" and "Hot Girls Wanted," an insight into the amateur porn industry, to a white supremacist trying to take over a small town in "Welcome to Leith," films were selected for their innovative approach.
+In the eclectic U.S. documentary competition, with films ranging from Evel Knievel biopic "Being Evel" and Los Angeles porn industry insight "Hot Girls Wanted" to a white supremacist trying to take over a small town in "Welcome to Leith," films were selected for their innovative approach.

 "There are so many interesting and important subjects, but what elevates the ones that make it into the festival are story and how that story is told on screen," said the festival's director of programing, Trevor Groth.
 "There are some really incredible cinematic films in this section."